-large proportion of those Δ political present expressed their position in terms of their relationship to the Labour Party, e.g. active open membership, membership mediated by a prior commitment to a marxist group or opposition to labour policies but critical voting support at elections.
+large proportion of those political present expressed their position in terms of their relationship to the Labour Party, e.g. active open membership, membership mediated by a prior commitment to a marxist group or opposition to labour policies but critical voting support at elections.
 Those present therefore shared the 'Labourism' of those at the Socialist Conference.
 Mostly. they accepted incorporation into the generally hierarchical and conservative labour movement.
-In consequence, they help produce the current labour party - not so much a broad church as an almost unwilling assembly of conflicting faiths.
+In consequence, they help produce the labour party - not so much a broad as an almost unwilling assembly of conflicting faiths.

 The Liberal Party is not notably different.
-Members of both parties generally acquiesce to the presidential style of their leaders. should identify this Greens overt authoritarianism as the that it is.
-'Consensus' in these partles seems to have acquired a meaning not unlike Marcuse's of 'repressive tolerence': notion yes, every view may be expressed but some are more equal than Remember media others. the campaigns against Cyril Smith or Ken Livingstone when they've been dissenting.
+Members of both parties acquiesce presidential style of their leaders. should identify this overt authoritarianism 88 the that it is.
+'Consensus' in these parties seems to have acquired a meaning not unlike Marcuse's of 'repressive tolerence'; notion yes, every view may be expressed but some are more equal than Remember media others. the campaigns against Cyril Smith or Ken Livingstone when they've been dissenting.

 I believe radical, ecological change requires that real democracy be alive and well within the Liberal and Labour Parties.
-Its slightest manifestation should not be met with repressive leadership attitudes or media sanction.
+Its slightest manifestation should met with repressive leadership attitudes or media sanction.
 If change is not possible after many years of reform seeking by radicals within these parties then greens among them should consider joining the Green Party and contributing to its progress not only as an ecological party but as the only genuinely radical party in Britain.
 Within a year it should be clear how negotiations over the Alliance and the Labour Policy Review have affected those parties.
-If green policies, and particularly green economics, are firmly embedded in the not opposition parties during 1988 then it may be many years before such fundamental self-assessment occurs again.
-The planet cannot wait for the better radical government that never seems to come.
+If green policies, and particularly green economics, are firmly embedded in the not opposition parties during then it may be many years before such fundamental self-assessment occurs again.
+The planet cannot for the better radical government that never seems to come.